7 March, 2023

 Capital expenditure and acquisitions

-For the full year, we expect capital expenditure to be slightly ahead of our previous guidance at c.$2.5bn.
-For 2022/23, our initial plans are for gross capital expenditure to be in the range of $3.2 - 3.4bn, which should enable low to mid-teens rental revenue growth in the US next year.
+We continue to navigate supply chain challenges and, for the full year, now expect gross capital expenditure to be slightly ahead of our previous guidance at $3.5 - 3.7bn.
+For 2023/24, our initial plans are for gross capital expenditure to be in the range of $4.0 - 4.4bn, which should enable mid-teens revenue growth next year in the US.

-We invested $938m (2021: $nil) in 19 bolt-on acquisitions during the nine months as we continue to both expand our footprint and diversify our end markets.
-Since the period end, we have invested a further $270m in bolt-ons.
+We invested $970m (2022: $938m) including acquired borrowings in 38 bolt-on acquisitions during the nine months as we continue to both expand our footprint and diversify our end markets.
+Further details are provided in Note 16.
+Since the period end, we have invested a further $120m in bolt-ons.

 Return on Investment

-Following the adverse impact of COVID-19, return on investment (excluding goodwill and intangible assets) continues to improve across the business.
-In the US, return on investment for the 12 months to 31 January 2022 was 24% (2021: 18%).
-In the UK, reflecting the benefits of increased volumes supporting the Department of Health and operational improvements, return on investment (excluding goodwill and intangible assets) increased to 15% (2021: 6%).
-In Canada, return on investment (excluding goodwill and intangible assets) was 22% (2021: 9%).
-This reflects improved performance across the business and an increasing contribution from our lighting, grip and studio business.
-For the Group as a whole, return on investment (including goodwill and intangible assets) was 18% (2021: 13%).
+In the US, return on investment (excluding goodwill and intangible assets) for the 12 months to 31 January 2023 was 27% (2022: 24%).
+In the UK, return on investment (excluding goodwill and intangible assets) was 10% (2022: 15%).
+The decrease reflects reduced volumes, particularly service and sales, supporting the Department of Health as we have demobilised testing sites, and the lower margin.
+In Canada, return on investment (excluding goodwill and intangible assets) was 19% (2022: 22%).
+This reduction reflects predominantly the drag from the recent performance of our lighting, grip and lens business.
+For the Group as a whole, return on investment (including goodwill and intangible assets) was 19% (2022: 18%).
 Return on investment excludes the impact of IFRS 16.

 Cash flow and net debt

-In August 2021, the Group took advantage of good debt markets and refinanced its debt facilities by issuing $550m 1.500% senior notes maturing in August 2026 and $750m 2.450% senior notes maturing in August 2031.
-The net proceeds of the issues were used to repurchase the Group’s $600m 4.125% senior notes due 2025 and $600m 5.250% senior notes due 2026, pay related fees and expenses and repay an element of the amount outstanding under the ABL facility.
-In addition, the Group also increased and extended its asset-based senior bank facility, with $4.5bn committed until August 2026.
-Other principal terms and conditions remain unchanged.
-These actions ensure the Group’s debt package continues to be well structured and flexible, enabling us to optimise the opportunity presented by end market conditions.
-The Group’s debt facilities are now committed for an average of six years at a weighted average cost of 3%.
+In August 2022, the Group issued $750m 5.500% senior notes maturing in August 2032 and in January 2023, the Group issued $750m 5.550% senior notes maturing in May 2033.
+The net proceeds were used to reduce the amount outstanding under the ABL facility.
+This ensures the Group’s debt package continues to be well structured and flexible, enabling us to optimise the opportunity presented by end market conditions.
+The Group’s debt facilities are now committed for an average of six years at a weighted average cost of 5%.

 The Group remains disciplined in its approach to allocation of capital with the overriding objective being to enhance shareholder value.